stratzilla/Socket-Chat/README.md

 # Usage

 After starting a client, it will prompt for a username.
 Send messages as you would in any other messenger program and type `/me` to perform an action or `/quit` to quit the server.
+You can also send a private message to another client by prepending a message with `@<username>`.

-Every client can see every message provided they are currently connected.
-The server will also output all communication it sees between clients.
+Every client can see every (non-private) message provided they are currently connected.
+The server will also output all (non-private) communication it sees between clients.